DoSomething/darwin/README.md

 _**Another regular meeting to note:** We typically have a brown bag lunch meeting on Wednesdays at noon.
 It is called Dev Roundtable.
 These meetings are typically technical and can involve technical demos/presentations, working sessions, or discussions._

 Sprints should not be booked more than **75% full**.
 This gives buffer for sick time, unplanned work, work that was underestimated at the start of the sprint, and breathing room for individual professional development.
-Additionally, a minimum 3 points of sustaining engineering work should be tackled every sprint.
+Additionally, a minimum of 3 points of sustaining engineering work should be tackled every sprint.
 If a team is experiencing sprint rollover, they should step back, and re-evaluate their sprint planning strategy.
 Sprint rollover should be the exception not the rule.

-Additionally, we record best practices as it relates to groom and sprint planning in our [Sprint learnings document](https://docs.google.com/document/d/1SiRF0R73Tg0IBHHCzX5PWAfyXF_Q9TUogxxOyxR-pAM/edit#heading=h.r7t77g3jnbng).
+Additionally, we record best practices as it relates to groom and sprint planning in a Sprint learnings document.

 ### Ticket Management